Hawkhurst Gang: The Poole raid

 At a meeting in Charlton Forest Richard Perrin from Chichester, who had gone to Guernsey to buy the goods, made an agreement with the local men to recover the contraband.
-Thirty armed men, including Thomas Kingsmill and about seven other Hawkhurst men, rode to Poole, stopping to rest in the New Forest.
+Thirty armed men, including Thomas Kingsmill, his lieutenant William Fairall, and about seven other Hawkhurst men, rode to Poole, stopping to rest in the New Forest.
 Arriving in Poole, at about 11 pm, they found that the customs house was under the guns of a naval sloop.
 The more local men were for abandoning the attempt, but the Hawkhurst men said they would continue alone, and it was then agreed that they would all continue.
 It was soon realised that as the tide fell the ship's guns would no longer be in sight of the customs house.

 The gang broke into the customs house around 2 am on 8 October, escaping on horseback with the tea.
 They left the brandy, rum and coffee at the customs house, presumably due to insufficient transport.
 The smugglers were not opposed at any stage of the journey.
 The Customs Service offered a large reward of £500 for their capture.

 Several months after the raid, a member of the gang known as Diamond was captured and gaoled at Chichester.
 He had been recognised by a Fordingbridge resident, a shoemaker named Daniel Chater, who was given a small bag of tea by Diamond.
 Chater may not have intended to betray Diamond, but word of his knowledge got around.
 He was later called as a witness by the customs service, but he and an elderly revenue officer, William Galley, got lost while travelling to the remote downland village of East Marden to identify Diamond to a Justice of the Peace, Major Battine.